firebase/FirebaseUI-Android/auth/README.md

 Congrats, you did it!
 All that's left to do is [kick off the sign-in flow](#authui-sign-in).

+##### Help, I'm stuck!

+In all likelihood, your [asset links](#adding-asset-links) aren't configured correctly.
+Make sure that `https://project-id.firebaseapp.com/.well-known/assetlinks.json` resolves without redirects.
+If all else fails, FUI team members will help you out on StackOverflow with the `FirebaseUI` tag.

 ## Using FirebaseUI for authentication

 Before invoking the FirebaseUI authentication flow, your app should check